Oklahoma Law Enforcement Memorial

 OLEM – 2N-1-17 NLEOM – 5E1

 Joseph Pennell.
-(Joe) Morgan, - Deputy Sheriff
+"Joe" Morgan, - Deputy Sheriff

-Muskogee County Sheriffs Office
+Muskogee County Sheriff’s Office June 16, 1924

 Joseph P. Morgan was born April 12, 1875, in Franklin County, Arkansas.